ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 * Select the files to clean (uploaded on the previous step, Fig. 5c)
 * Click on *Execute* (Fig. 5d)

-{% include image.html file="new_read_cleaning_tool.png" alt="Figure 5.
-Read cleaning tool" caption="The interface of the read cleaning tool."%}
+{% include image.html file="new_read_cleaning_tool.png" alt=" Read cleaning tool" caption="Figure 5.
+The interface of the read cleaning tool."%}

 The tool will now process the raw reads to remove reads that map to the human genome.
 This can take a while.
 The resulting filtered data files are found on the right panel.